DileepKumarMantena/React_t/README.md

-create an array with all odd numbers that are smaller then 10
+1.create an array with all odd numbers that are smaller then 10

-a=[1,8,7,9,1] remove duplicates
+2.a=[1,8,7,9,1] remove duplicates